zelle7/websocketocppgui/README.md

 * Use the header of the dropbox
 * Fix logging
 * Add menu with export buttons, settings etc ...
-* Add description to buld an standalone executable
+* Add description to buld an standalone executable `pyinstaller --onefile --noconsole --hidden-import tkinter run.py`
 #### UI
 The ui is build with the ui builder `pygubu-designer`.
 To start the designer simply call `pygubu-designer` in your bash.